jipolanco/PencilArrays.jl/docs/src/index.md

 The name of this package originates from the decomposition of 3D domains along two out of three dimensions, sometimes called *pencil* decomposition.
-This is illustrated by the figure below,[^1] where each coloured block is managed by a different MPI process.
+This is illustrated by the figure below, where each coloured block is managed by a different MPI process.

 ```@raw html
 <div class="figure">